0cjs/sedoc/ee/devtools/ASxxxx.md

 - Local overrides `-a` "all globals" option.
 - Last local/global directive is used.

-Resuable symbols are decimal numbers with `$` appended.
+Resuable symbols are decimal numbers from 0-65535 with `$` appended.
 The scope is from the previous to the next non-reusable label. (§1.3.3)

 `.` is location counter.
 In instruction, referrs to start of instr, e.g., `LDA <#.`.
 In `.byte`/`.word`/etc., refers to current pos in data list.